 For example, after some unexpected initial orders and the use of an exclusive partner for ten years, I-Appliance is now actively and directly pursuing partners abroad.
 B-Pack was able to leverage the experience and knowledge acquired from its initial customers to subsequent international pursuits.
-Its founder highlights, “Alongside our customers, we got an idea and because of the new information, we expanded our production capacity, began to participate in fairs and made a decent range of customers from the countries of former Yugoslavia.”
-Although R-Steel was international from its inception in 2005, almost ten years into the firm’s existence, its founder decided to pursue international opportunities more purposefully and aggressively: “I intend to buy a house at the border of France and Germany this year [2014] and spend two weeks each month in that area to closely monitor business opportunities.
+Its entrepreneur highlights, “Alongside our customers, we got an idea and because of the new information, we expanded our production capacity, began to participate in fairs and made a decent range of customers from the countries of former Yugoslavia.”
+Although R-Steel was international from its inception in 2005, almost ten years into the firm’s existence, its entrepreneur decided to pursue international opportunities more purposefully and aggressively: “I intend to buy a house at the border of France and Germany this year [2014] and spend two weeks each month in that area to closely monitor business opportunities.
 I found that something gets lost when communicating via electronic means with the French and they do better with oral communication.
 I want to be there and personally develop these relationships.
 I want to focus more on the European market, and the two countries I mentioned in particular.”
-I-Appliance’s founder highlights, “We’re now identifying these fairs through the Indian associations… and we get good customers,” and “we have someone in Europe now who’s promoting us.”
+I-Appliance’s entrepreneur highlights, “We’re now identifying these fairs through the Indian associations… and we get good customers,” and “we have someone in Europe now who’s promoting us.”

 To further investigate this idea we relied on the causal mapping procedure.
 Column four of Table 2 reveals a higher number of organizational actions →environment links compared to the number of environment →organizational actions (third column) for the four cases (R_Steel, B_Pack, I_Appliance, and I_Acad), in which the shift occurred.
 Figure A.1 illustrates this point for a case (R-Steel) in which the shift from deterministic toward a proactive causal logic occurred and one (B-Sport) in which this shift did not occur.
+We suggest that:

-Proposition 3a) Founders are likely to employ a proactive causal logic during the opportunity identification stage of planned FMEs.
+Proposition 3a) Entrepreneurs are likely to employ a proactive causal logic during the opportunity identification stage of planned FMEs.

 When trying to find an explanation for these updates, we turned our attention to the data and found that perceived success (e.g., higher sales and acquisition of new market share or customers) associated with the exploitation of international opportunities initially identified through serendipity leads, in some cases to an update to the causal logic used in subsequent opportunity identification.
-For example, R-Steel’s founder views the firm’s entry into the French and German markets, “the economic vortex of Europe,” as “something that took us very far” and now is “all up to us.”
-B-Pack’s founder emphasizes that success in the Serbian market translated into “expanded production capacity” and the active pursuit of additional markets, whereas I-Acad’s founder states that the “markets we already have (i.e., the U.S. and the E.U.) are so lucrative...” and that” once they are saturated we will start looking at the other end (i.e., Australia and other countries in Asia).”
-I-Appliance’s founder highlights that Yemen and Saudi Arabia (from which the firm’s first unsolicited orders were received in 1996) have been “big markets for us” but to anticipate industry trends, “we are now looking at focusing within Europe, small companies with small requirements.”
+For example, R-Steel’s entrepreneur views the firm’s entry into the French and German markets, “the economic vortex of Europe,” as “something that took us very far” and now is “all up to us.”
+B-Pack’s entrepreneur emphasizes that success in the Serbian market translated into “expanded production capacity” and the active pursuit of additional markets, whereas I-Acad’s entrepreneur states that the “markets we already have (i.e., the U.S. and the E.U.) are so lucrative...” and that” once they are saturated we will start looking at the other end (i.e., Australia and other countries in Asia).”
+I-Appliance’s entrepreneur highlights that Yemen and Saudi Arabia (from which the firm’s first unsolicited orders were received in 1996) have been “big markets for us” but to anticipate industry trends, “we are now looking at focusing within Europe, small companies with small requirements.”

-Taken together this evidence suggests that founders were engaged in a process of experiential learning in which the lessons learned at each successful entry were important enough to lead to a more substantial shift in their overall understanding (i.e. mental model) .
+Taken together this evidence suggests that entrepreneurs were engaged in a process of experiential learning in which the lessons learned at each successful entry were important enough to lead to a more substantial shift in their overall understanding (i.e. mental model) .
 We suggest that: